 Acid can enhance the imagination and senses, stimulate thoughts, cause feelings of euphoria, universal connection, or on the flip side anxiety or paranoia, and can produce hallucinations.
-As a classic psychedelic, LSD in high enough doses may cause temporary ego dissolution that can result in mystical experiences and a sense of transcendence.
+As a classic psychedelic, LSD in high enough doses may cause temporary ego dissolution, or even ego death, that can result in mystical experiences and a sense of transcendence.

 Prior to it being outlawed by the Nixon administration under the Controlled Substances Act, LSD was used as a powerful tool in psychotherapy.
 Today, researchers are returning to acid as a tool for addiction treatment, as well as for anxiety, depression, or other conditions.

 The effects of LSD can last anywhere from eight to 12 hours, or in some cases even longer.

 What does acid look like?

 Most often, LSD comes in the form of a liquid, or as a tab (upon which that liquid has been dispersed with a dropper), torn from a piece of perforated paper.
 In other cases, acid may appear in the form of tablets, capsules, or gelatin squares.